aclark4life/setup-macos/README.rst

 Homebrew
 --------

 First, install Homebrew. `Homebrew <https://brew.sh>`_ is "The Missing Package Manager for macOS (or Linux)".
-With it, you can easily install a seemingly endless amount of useful softwares with it.
+With it, you can easily install a seemingly endless amount of useful software with it (now with bash installer!)

 ::